midhxn/News360/README.md

 # News360

-The News Application developed using java and newsapi
+The News Application developed using java and newsapi.

 ### Method 1 (Most Recommended)
         Download the APK from release